KirklandLab/CutandTag_Alignment_QC/README.md

 ### **How Final Analysis BAMs Are Defined**

-The final analysis BAM depends on the duplicate capping and downsampling settings.
+The final analysis BAM depends on the duplicate capping, blacklist usage, and downsampling settings.

-+ If duplicate capping is enabled and downsampling is enabled:
-  + Final BAM = duplicate capped BAM after downsampling

-+ If duplicate capping is enabled and downsampling is disabled:
-  + Final BAM = duplicate capped BAM

-+ If duplicate capping is disabled and downsampling is enabled:
-  + Final BAM = aligned sorted BAM after downsampling

-+ If duplicate capping is disabled and downsampling is disabled:
-  + Final BAM = aligned sorted BAM
++ Every sample has a final BAM at `results/alignment/bam/analysis/{sample}.analysis.bam`, regardless of which optional steps are enabled.
++ The workflow creates `sorted.bam` after alignment.
+If `use_blacklist: true`, it removes read pairs when either mate overlaps a region in the configured blacklist BED file.
+Optional duplicate capping and downsampling then operate on the resulting BAM before the workflow creates `analysis.bam`.
++ Use `analysis.bam` for downstream analysis. `sorted.bam` is an intermediate file created before blacklist filtering, duplicate capping, and downsampling.
+It can contain reads excluded from `analysis.bam`.

 These final analysis BAMs are used for: